melissamonroe/sql-challenge/README.md

 It is a beautiful spring day, and it is two weeks since you have been hired as a new data engineer at Pewlett Hackard.
 Your first major task is a research project on employees of the corporation from the 1980s and 1990s.
 All that remain of the database of employees from that period are six CSV files.

-In this challenge, you will design the tables to hold data in the CSVs, import the CSVs into a SQL database, and answer questions about the data.
-In other words, you will perform:
+In this challenge, tables were designed hold data containted in the CSVs.
+The data was imported into a SQL database.
+Data engineering and analysis were performed in order to create the data schemas and answer the questions in the sections below.

-1. Data Engineering

-3. Data Analysis

-Note: You may hear the term "Data Modeling" in place of "Data Engineering," but they are the same terms.
-Data Engineering is the more modern wording instead of Data Modeling.

 #### Data Modeling